-Section 9.0 Cube Hazard Analysis: Consider each treatment process within the cube, and indicate whether a hazard is present.
-Some of the hazards include, but are not limited to, temperature, pressure, mechanical, and electrical.
+Section 9.0 Cube Hazard Analysis: Consider the DAC technique employed within the cube, and indicate whether a hazard is present.
+Some of the hazards include, but are not limited to, chemical, temperature, pressure, mechanical, and electrical.
 Teams should document the safeguards they have incorporated relevant to each hazard present.